vrchatapi/vrchatapi.github.io/FavoritesAPI/ListFavorites.md

 # List Favorites

-!> This is BETA API and might not work as expected.
+?> For Beta Client `2018.1.3_openbeta` build 563

-This API allows you to list all favorites
+This API allows you to list all the current user's favorites.

 ## Request Method
 GET